Facebook Portal brings Amazon Alexa and Messenger video chats to one device

 According to Facebook, people spend 1.5 billion minutes on video calls every day.
-To improve that experience, the social media giant announced its first "branded" hardware device called Portal.
+To improve that experience, the social media giant on Monday announced its first "branded" hardware device, called the Portal.

-The idea is simple: Portal wants Messenger video chats to be more conversational.
-The tablet-like device was designed to remove the burdens that befall video calls like holding a phone or having to stay in one place in front of a computer.
+The idea is simple: The Portal wants Messenger video chats to be more conversational.
+The tablet-like device was designed to remove the inconveniences of video calls, like holding a phone or having to stay in one place in front of a computer.

 It keenly uses an AI-powered camera to pan, zoom and reframe the picture, allowing you move freely and naturally around.

-It starts out at $199 which converts to £150, AU$280 and comes with Amazon Alexa built-in, which is more of an add-on as opposed to a main feature.
+It starts at $199 and comes with Amazon's Alexa built-in, which is more of an add-on as opposed to a main feature.
+(UK and Australian pricing was not available but that converts to about £150 or AU$280.)

 Portal and Portal Plus by Facebook